-Explore the wonders of the Planetarium through a little robot's quest for a home in this whimsical and innovative production.
-Mixing elements of traditional storytelling with digital technology, every show is a little different as the children in the audience help create it!
+An interactive show especially for children.
+Explore the wonders of the Planetarium through a unique child’s eye view of the skies in this whimsical and innovative production.
+Mixing elements of traditional storytelling with digital technology, every show is slightly different as the children in the audience choose what they want to see!

 With state-of the-art digital technology, Science North’s Planetarium is the first planetarium of its kind in Northern Ontario.
 Feature films about astronomy and other space topics are projected on an 8.4 metre dome.
 The digital technologies, surround sound and special dome screen immerse audiences, taking them through the galaxies and right to the outer extremities of the known universe, billions of light years away.

 Visitors will learn about the stars, planets and galaxies through live presentations presented by Science North Staff Scientists who have access to a comprehensive library of scientific data and ready-to-use educational materials, as well as advanced real time show production tools.